Mangayarkkarasiyar

 Mangayarkkarasiyar (Tamil:மங்கையர்க்கரசியார்) was one of the 63 Nayanmars or holy Saivite saints who are revered in South India.
 She is one among the only three women who attained this distinction.
-Her devotion to Lord Shiva is recounted in the hagiographic poem Periyapuranam compiled by Sekkizhar as well as in the Tiruthhthondar Thogai written by the poet-saint Sundarar.
+Her devotion to Lord Shiva is recounted in the hagiographic poem Periyapuranam compiled by Sekkizhar as well as in the Tiruthondar Thogai written by the poet-saint Sundarar.

 Birth and Life

 Mangayarkkarasiyar was born as a Chola princess in Pazhayarai.
 Her real name was Maani.
 She married the Pandyan Dynasty King Koon Pandiyan who ruled Madurai.
 She came to be known as "Mangayarkkarasiyar" (meaning queen of the women in Tamil) on account of being an ideal Queen who commanded great respect and admiration among her subjects.

 Devotion to Lord Shiva

 She was an ardent devotee of Lord Shiva and remained a staunch Shaivite in her country which was becoming increasingly influenced by Jainism.
 Her husband, the Pandyan King had converted to Jainism and this worried her a lot.
 The King became a Jain fanatic and even forbade her to wear Thiruneeru on her forehead.